 According to the procedures established for selection of the Secretary-General, nominations of candidates were to be put forward in writing to the Dean, as Chair of the Selection Committee no later than two months following the public call for nominations.
 This nomination window closed at midnight on 1 November 2020, with ten candidates having been nominated.

-Following the close of the nomination period, each candidate will be interviewed by the Members at meetings of Heads of Delegations.
-In these interviews, each candidate will be asked to present themselves and articulate their vision for the Organisation to the Heads of Delegations.
-The presentation will be followed by a question and answer session between each candidate and the Heads of Delegations.
+Following the close of the nomination period, each candidate was interviewed by the Members at meetings of Heads of Delegations.
+In these interviews, each candidate was asked to present themselves and articulate their vision for the Organisation.
+The presentations were followed by a question and answer session between each candidate and the Heads of Delegations.

-The interviews will take place 1 – 11 December 2020.
-Due to the COVID-19 situation the interviews will be in a virtual format.
+The interviews took place 1 – 11 December 2020.
+Due to the COVID-19 situation the interviews were in a virtual format.

-Following the interviews, the Chair will carry out confidential consultations with individual Members in order to narrow the field of candidates and ultimately identify the candidate around whom consensus can be built for appointment as the Secretary-General.
-The Chair will be assisted by the Selection Committee in the consultation process and will report to the membership after each round of consultations.
+The Chair is now carrying out confidential consultations with individual Members in order to narrow the field of candidates and ultimately identify the candidate around whom consensus can be built for appointment as the Secretary-General.
+The Chair is being assisted by the Selection Committee in the consultation process and will report to the membership after each round of consultations.
 The reports of the Chair will be posted to the OECD website as they are finalised.

 The Secretary-General shall be chosen by the OECD Council for a five-year term beginning 1 June 2021.
-The process should be completed at the latest by 1 March 2021, three months prior to the expiration of the incumbent’s term.
+The process should be completed in March 2021, three months prior to the expiration of the incumbent’s term.